Package 'multivarious'

 Description

-concatenate a sequence of pre-processors, each previously applied to a block of data.
+concatenate a sequence of pre-processors, each applied to a block of data.

 Usage